DORSA-co/human_detection_yolo/README.md

 this one has acceptable speed and accuracy

-testing the models on RaspberryPi2: we have tested these on RaspberryPi2 2Gig, speed drops in comarison to running on a corei7 laptop to run these on a RaspberianOS, opencv and python<=3.8 and pytorch must be installed:
+testing the models on RaspberryPi2:

+we have tested these on RaspberryPi2 2Gig, speed drops in comarison to running on a corei7 laptop to run these on a RaspberianOS, opencv and python<=3.8 and pytorch must be installed:

-\n pytorch : it can't be installed with pip and the normal wheel of python pip since the cpu is arm-based and not intel i installed the wheel from: https://github.com/ljk53/pytorch-rpi Pytorch version must be higher than v1.7 for yolov5
+pytorch : it can't be installed with pip and the normal wheel of python pip since the cpu is arm-based and not intel

+i installed the wheel from: https://github.com/ljk53/pytorch-rpi Pytorch version must be higher than v1.7 for yolov5